Eat a Slice of Papaya Every Day for These Benefits

 The high fiber content of this fruit makes it one of the best options for improving your digestion and avoiding constipation.

-In fact, one serving of papaya can meet up to a quarter of your daily dietary fiber intake that’s needed to keep your body functioning in top condition.
+In fact, one serving of papaya every day can meet up to a quarter of your daily dietary fiber intake that’s needed to keep your body functioning in top condition.